 It may sound cheesy but I always print out inspirational quotes and stick them around my desk.
 You can’t control your environment, but you do determine how it affects you.

 2) Disengage yourself from conflict

-The more you’re able to stay away from unnecessary drama the better.
-It’s okay not to engage in conversations that will not edify, inspire or motivate you.
-Having to deal with daily drama actually requires a lot of energy.
+The more you’re able to stay away from the unnecessary drama the better.
+It’s okay to disengage yourself from conversations that will not edify, inspire or motivate you.
+Having to deal with drama on a daily basis actually requires a lot of energy.

 Have you ever been around those people who always seem to attract drama wherever they are?
 And just because you happen to be around them their drama now becomes your drama?
 And have you stopped talking to some people in your circle just because they had an issue with them?

 Exactly.
 Those are the kind of people you need to keep at an arm’s length if you want to have a positive and drama free life.